Nonparametric Learning of Two-Layer ReLU Residual Units: Conclusion

 \section{Conclusion}

-In this paper, we address the problem of learning a general class of two-layer residual units and propose an algorithm based on landscape design and convex optimization: First, minimizers of our objective functionals can express the \textit{exact} ground-truth network.
-Then, the corresponding ERM with nonparametric function estimation can be solved by \textit{convex} QP/LP, which indicates \textit{polynomial-time solvability} w.r.t. sample size and dimension.
-Moreover, our algorithms solving both layers and the whole networks are \textit{strongly consistent}, with very weak conditions on input distributions.
+In this paper, we address the problem of learning a general class of two-layer residual units and propose an algorithm based on landscape design and convex optimization: We demonstrate firstly that minimizers of our objective functionals can express the \textit{exact} ground-truth network.
+Then, we show that the corresponding ERM with nonparametric function estimation can be solved using \textit{convex} QP/LP, which indicates \textit{polynomial-time solvability} w.r.t. sample size and dimension.
+Moreover, our algorithms that are used to estimate both layers as well as the whole networks are \textit{strongly consistent}, with very weak conditions on input distributions.

-Our work opens the door to a variety of open problems to explore.
-We provide a strong consistency result without assuming a particular input distribution.
-It would be interesting to explore the sample complexity of our algorithm with stronger assumption on input distribution.
-Another extension could be disposing of the limitations on ground-truth weights, e.g. $m \geq d$, nondegeneration, nonnegativity of $\mA^\ast$.
-Besides, our algorithm solves ReLU by nonparametric estimation through convex optimization.
-This might provide an inspiration to solving learning problems with other nonlinearities using nonparametric methods that improve or change the optimization landscape.
+\paragraph{Limitations and Future Work} The main limitation of our work is that the use of $L_2$ loss with the QP objective is not readily adaptable to other loss functions.
+Our preliminary experiments with classification datasets demonstrate that while our algorithm behaves better than $L_2$ backpropagation on such datasets, using the log-loss is more effective for these datasets.
+We leave it as future work to generalize our QP to a convex program with an arbitrary loss.

+Our algorithm is not yet scalable for large datasets.
+We believe the learning algorithm could still be added to the ML toolkit for problems at a smaller scale for which we need a predictor, problems where linear regression is a good fit.
+Finally, we note that while we have nonnegativity constraints on the parameters ($\mA$), the class of networks we learn is expressive.
+Previous work that has similar nonnegativity constraints includes binary neural networks \citep{courbariaux2015binaryconnect} and others, without a 0/1 constraint \citep{chorowski2014learning,hosseini2015deep}.
+We leave it for future work to alleviate this constraint.
+Recently, \cite{zhao2022zero} showed that initializing ResNets with 0/1 weights is as effective for training as random initialization.